breezy-weather/breezy-weather/CONTRIBUTE.md

-## Create a new Weather provider
+## Create a new Weather source

-Choose a unique identifier for your weather provider, with only lowercase letters.
+Choose a unique identifier for your weather source, with only lowercase letters.
 Examples:
 - AccuWeather becomes `accu`
 - Open-Meteo becomes `openmeteo`